ThinkDataEd/student/docs/unit1/lesson9.md

         200. Overall range of the data.

-7. Reconsider the typical number of calories in the dotplot. <strong style="color: red;">What is the typical amount of calories in the stick figure's snacks?
-Use one of the synonyms for typical from #5.</strong>
+7. Now that you've been provided with some hints as to how to gauge the typical value of a distrubtion, reconsider the typical number of calories in the dotplot that you reported in 6a. <strong style="color: red;">Do you still feel that what you reported is the typical number or calories in the stick figures' snacks?
+Why or why not?</strong>

-8. Answer the following in your IDS journal:

-    100. <strong style="color: red;">Which synonyms are associated with “center”?
-Is this concept of **center** useful for numerical or categorical variables?</strong>
+8. Another synonym for the term typical is **center**. **Center**, however, is useful for numerical variables.
+For example, the typical number of calories in the stick figures' snacks is centered around 100 calories.

-9. The value at the center of the distribution often matches up with our everyday notion of the typical value of a distribution.
+9. The value at the **center** of the distribution often matches up with our everyday notion of the typical value of a distribution.
 The middle observation is not always the typical value.

 10. Defining the center of a distribution depends on many things, such as the placement of points in